cgjeffries/SER516-Team-Boston/services/router/README.md

 # router

-A service for orchstrating metric microservices.
+A service for routing metric microservices.

 ## Build